kbitdk/kbcms/Installation.md

 TODO: Create this guide.

+See [the user guide](https://github.com/kbitdk/kbcms/blob/master/UserGuide.md) for how to use it once installed.

 # Development setup

 This guide is for setting up a working KB CMS setup with the source code and anything necessary to contribute to or modify KB CMS.